Rhea-Braithwaite/IntrotoIM/finalProject/README.md

 ## Description

 For my Final Project, I decided to do a Piano Tiles inspired game called Switch Notes.
 Piano Tiles is a game where different tiles appear to fall down the screen and the user presses them at a speed and time that matches the length of the tile and the music being played.
 For my version I decided to do something similar using switches.
 So the user sees a note which appears on the screen, falling within 1 of 4 lanes.
 When it arrives at the bottom of the screen, in the play zone, the matching switch is pressed.
-If the note is within the zone and the correct switch is pressed, then a sound is played for th note and the score is incremented.
+If the note is within the zone and the correct switch is pressed, then a sound is played for the note and the score is incremented.

-If the note is enitrely in the play zone, the score increases by 100 If the note is only partly in the play zone, the score increases by 50
+If the note is enitrely in the play zone, the score increases by 100

+If the note is only partly in the play zone, the score increases by 50

 There are two song options